 It doesn't matter if you go analog (business cards in a fishbowl, badge scanner) or high-tech (beacons, RFID, interactive displays), but be clear about how they'll be collected, handled, and vetted to avoid post-show follow-up confusion or missed opportunities.

-Tip: Encourage booth team members to compile key details about qualified visitors while the info is still fresh.
-Provide a pocket log before the show so the team can easily jot down notes.
+Tip: Encourage staffers to compile key details about qualified visitors while the info is still fresh.
+Provide a pocket log to staffers before the show so they can easily jot down notes.

 Curtain call